Three actions to enhance and protect your mental wellbeing during and after COVID-19

 Negative thoughts can make anxiety worse.
 These thoughts can stop us from thinking well and enjoying life.
 Try not to dwell on negative thoughts and instead focus on what you are doing at present.

-Watch this 2-minute video and try the ‘stop and swap thoughts’ tool by High Res, DVA: https://highres.dva.gov.au/highres/#!/tools/thought-stopping
+Try the ‘stop and swap thoughts’ tool by High Res, on the Open Arms website: www.openarms.gov.au/get-support/self-help-tools/show-all-tools/thoughts/stop-and-swap-thoughts

 Stay informed but access only trustworthy and accurate COVID-19 information.
 Good sources include: